campbt/DanceDanceRotation/README.md

 Sets the transparency of the main window.

+#### Start with first skill

+When enabled, the first note to be played will be shifted so it is on the perfect position.
+The song can then be started by simply pressing that hotkey.

+If the song's start time is not 0s, then the first note after the desired start time will be shifted.

 #### Auto Hit Weapon 1

 If enabled, the Weapon 1 ability will automatically be hit in the module, even if you don't hit the hotkey for it, which is what happens if Weapon 1 is set to auto cast (which it generally should be).
 Some skills, like Mirage Ambushes, still must be pressed because the game does not auto cast them.